-Act with integrity

-• This means being honest and straightforward in all that you do.

-Always provide a high standard of service

-This means always ensuring that your client, or others to whom you have a professional responsibility, receive the best possible advice, support or performance of the terms of engagement you have agreed.

-Act in a way that promotes trust in the profession

-This means acting in a manner, both in your professional life and private life, to promote you, your Organisation or organisation you work for and the profession in a professional and positive way.

-Treat others with respect

-• This means treating people with courtesy, politeness and consideration, no matter what their race, religion, size, age, country of origin, gender, sexual orientation or disability.
-It also means being aware of cultural sensitivities and business practices.
+- Act with integrity: This means being honest and straightforward in all that you do. - Always provide a high standard of service: This means always ensuring that your client, or others to whom you have a professional responsibility, receive the best possible advice, support or performance of the terms of engagement you have agreed. - Act in a way that promotes trust in the profession: This means acting in a manner, both in your professional life and private life, to promote you, your organization, or organisation you work for and the profession in a professional and positive way. - Treat others with respect: This means treating people with courtesy, politeness and consideration, no matter what their race, religion, size, age, country of origin, gender, sexual orientation or disability.
+It also means being aware of cultural sensitivities and business practices. - Take responsibility: This means being accountable for all your actions don't blame others if things go wrong, and if you suspect something isn't right be prepared to do something.

-Take responsibility

-• This means being accountable for all your actions - don't blame others if things go wrong, and if you suspect something isn't right be prepared to do something.

-Members of the RICS and Organisations regulated by the RICS are expected to behave in the following way:
+Members of the RICS, and organisations regulated by the RICS, are expected to behave in the following way:

-Bye-Law 5.2.1:

-"Every member shall conduct himself in a manner befitting membership of the RICS."

-Rule 3 of the Rules of Conduct for Members:

-"Members shall at all times act with integrity and avoid conflicts of interst and avoid any actions or situations that are inconsistent with their professional obligations."

-Rule 3 of the Rules of Conduct for Organisations:

-"A Organisation shall at all times act with integrity and avoid conflicts of interest and avoid any actions or situations that are inconsistent with its professional obligations."
+- Bye-law 5.2.1: "Every member shall conduct himself in a manner befitting membership of the RICS". - Rule 3 of the Rules of Conduct for Members: "Members shall at all times act with integrity and avoid conflicts of interest, and avoid any actions or situations that are inconsistent with their professional obligations". - Rule 3 of the Rules of Conduct for Organisations: "An Organisation shall at all times act with integrity and avoid conflicts of interest, and avoid any actions or situations that are inconsistent with its professional obligations".

-14 / RULES CONCERNING AUDIT AND SANCTIONS
+13. RULES CONCERNING AUDIT AND SANCTIONS

+13.1.
 Audit and Sanction Rules

-We will carry out internal audits of our anti-bribery policy and related business rules at regular planned intervals taking into account the risk and importance of the processes and areas to be audited and the results of previous audits.
+We will carry out internal audits of our ABMS at regular planned intervals, taking into account the risk and importance of the processes and areas to be audited, and the results of previous audits.

-All audits will be carried out in accordance with our Business Management Procedure GTP105 Performance Evaluation and Improvement and the results will be reported to the Compliance Manager and our Governing Body.
+All audits will be carried out in accordance with our Business Management Procedure GTP105Performance Evaluation and Improvement, and the results will be reported to the Group Legal Partner, Head of Ethics & Compliance, and our Governing Body.

-- Audit is the process of analysing and evaluating the documentation and actions of relevant personnel (either member of the Organisation or business partner) to ascertain the extent to which a breach (if any) of Gardiner & Theobald's Anti-Bribery Policy and related rules has occurred - Sanctions are the actions that Gardiner & Theobald may choose to implement if it is determined there is a breach of any of its Anti-Bribery Policy and related rules has occurred - Gardiner & Theobald's Anti-Bribery Policy and all its related rules are within the scope of these rules - Application of these rules will be in conjunction with all other current and relevant Gardiner & Theobald People & Development Policies & Procedures as these may apply to members of the Organisation
+- Audit is the process of analysing and evaluating the documentation and actions of relevant personnel (either member of the organisation or business partner) to ascertain the extent to which a breach (if any) of G&T's Anti-bribery Policy has occurred. - Sanctions are the actions that G&T may choose to implement if it is determined there is a breach of the Anti-bribery Policy has occurred. - G&T's Anti-Bribery Policy is within the scope of these rules. - Application of these rules will be in conjunction with all other current and relevant G&T People & Development (P&D) policies & procedures as these may apply to members of the organisation.

-Application of these rules will be in conjunction with all other current and relevant Gardiner & Theobald Policies & Procedures as these may apply to our business partners.
+Application of these rules will be in conjunction with all other current and relevant G&T policies & procedures as these may apply to our business partners.